-303.1 General.
-Equipment and appliances shall be located as required by this section, specific requirements elsewhere in this code and the conditions of the equipment and appliance listing.

-303.2 Hazardous locations.
-Appliances shall not be located in a hazardous location unless listed and approved for the specific installation.

-303.3 Prohibited locations.
-Fuel-fired appliances shall not be located in, or obtain combustion air from, any of the following rooms or spaces:

-- 1. Sleeping rooms.

-- 2. Bathrooms.
+- 303.1 General.
+Equipment and appliances shall be located as required by this section, specific requirements elsewhere in this code and the conditions of the equipment and appliance listing. - 303.2 Hazardous locations.
+Appliances shall not be located in a hazardous location unless listed and approved for the specific installation. - 303.3 Prohibited locations.
+Fuel-fired appliances shall not be located in, or obtain combustion air from, any of the following rooms or spaces: - 1.
+Sleeping rooms. - 2.
+Bathrooms.

 - 3. Toilet rooms.

-- 4. Closets used for storage.
+- 4. Storage closets.

 - 5. Surgical rooms.